-In August 2019, Mark sold the Blue Sky brand to AeroLogistics Helicopters to be able to focus more on Black Ops and his wildlife photography.
+In August 2019, Mark sold the Blue Sky brand to the AeroLogistics Group to be able to focus more on Black Ops, aerial firefighting (during the summer) and his wildlife photography.
 Blue Sky was established in 1996 and Black Ops in 2015.

 Black Ops is a fully certified Civil Aviation Safety Authority (CASA) accredited Air Operator.
-Air Operating Certificate (AOC) number: S551971.
+Air Operating Certificate (AOC) number: CASA.TAAOC.0369.

-Mark states “I’ve been wanting to come up with a unique flight product that takes it to the next level for some time… an experience that will tick all the right boxes with regards to safety, adrenaline and an airborne adventure over one of the greatest cities in the world.
-With the introduction of the Black Ops MD500E to our fleet, we have morphed the popular culture of computer games and Hollywood movies into an experience where you are part of the action, it’s no longer “just” a helicopter flight”.
-Our MD500E model helicopter & BLACK OPS concept is unique to the market and is truly an experience that you will never forget.
+Mark states “I had been wanting to come up with a new flight product that took it to the next level for some time… an experience that ticked all the right boxes with regards to safety, adrenaline and an airborne adventure over one of the greatest cities in the World.
+With the introduction of the BLACK OPS MD500E to our fleet, we have morphed the popular culture of computer games and Hollywood movies into an experience where you are part of the action, it’s no longer “just” a helicopter flight”.
+Our MD500E helicopter & the Black Ops concept is totally unique to the market and is truly an experience that you will never forget.